activelamp/12-factor-demo/README.md

 <img src="img/DockerComposeYML.png" width="600">

-Under the php: line in the docker-compose.yml file you will notice  an image: line with a drupal:version (in the original Active/Lamp repository this was image: drupal:8.3-fpm at the time the original fork was pulled).
-It really doesn't specifically matter which drupal version is in this docker-compose.yml file because the actual Drupal install is done after the fact from the Composer.Json file; but the DockerHub registry image didn't show 8.3-fpm any more and thus one key is to update this starting point to a Drupal image that is available on the DockerHub list.
-You do this edit before the "MAKE" step is run.
+Under the ~php:~ line in the docker-compose.yml file shown above, you will notice  an ~image:~ line with a ~drupal:version~.
+In the original ActiveLamp repository the Drupal
+image: was ~drupal:8.3-fpm~ but in this repository it has been changed; and YOU might want to change it yourself at some point if you need to.
+It really doesn't specifically matter which drupal version is in this docker-compose.yml file because the actual Drupal site install is done in a later step via the Composer.Json file (which is discussed later in this documentation).
+The reason the change was made between what ActiveLamp repository used and what this one uses is because you need an image to still be available on the DockerHub registry to be called in the build.
+The ActiveLamp image of 8.3-fpm didn't show on the list any more and thus one key is to update this starting point to a
+Drupal image that is available on the DockerHub list.
+If this repository isn't current when you use it, check DockerHub for an available Drupal image and do this edit before the "MAKE" step is run.

 <img src="img/DockerComposeDevYML.png" width="400">